 For the most accurate results, take the temperature in multiple spots, including the breast and the thickest part of the thigh.
 This will help ensure that the entire chicken is cooked to the proper temperature.

-See also How to cook cod loin in the oven
+See also How long to cook two baked potatoes in the microwave

 3. Follow the recommended temperature: